Insurance facts to know During COVID-19

 No Medical Exams

-With stay at home and shelter in place orders, it’s no longer possible for life insurance companies to get a medical exam.
-They’ve turned, instead, to looking at your health records, prescription records, and other forms of data.
+With stay-at-home and shelter in place orders, it’s no longer possible for life insurance companies to get a medical exam.
+They’ve turned, instead, to look at your health records, prescription records, and other forms of data.
 If you’re low-risk; under age-60, a non-smoker, low drinker, and of average weight, you might pay less for life insurance than you’d think.

 This short-term coverage has an expiration date, typically 60 to 90 days after issuance.
 At the end of underwriting, it automatically rolls into your new policy.

 Not all insurers offer temporary coverage, so if you know you’ll need it, work with an insurance agent to make sure you apply with insurers who offer this as an option.

 A typical life insurance application asks health-related questions about exercise, smoking, drinking, and other lifestyle choices that impact your mortality.
 But now you can also expect to be asked questions related to coronavirus.
 Your responsibility as the applicant is to answer honestly, as misrepresenting your health on a life insurance application could void your policy.

 Insurers may ask if you’ve traveled recently, both within and outside the United States.
 If you did, they’ll want to know if you went to a virus hotspot.
 People returning from international travel may have to wait 30 days for coverage.

 They’ll ask about potential exposure to the virus if you’ve had a fever, or tested positive.
 If you answer “yes” to any COVID-19 related questions, it does not mean that you cannot get insurance, but you’ll likely have to wait to get approved for a policy.

 A life insurance policy is something you need but hope to never use.
 Insurers protect their financial strength – and thus their ability to pay out on claims – in part by pooling risk.
 During a pandemic, the risk rises, and insurers become more cautious.